asaikali/docker-compose-postgres/README.md

 ![Overview](diagrams/overview.svg)

 On a Linux workstation there is no need for a virtual machine since the docker daemon can run natively.
-The port numbers on the diagram are the same for docker on linux.
-Setting up the containers with pre-configured connectivity is a bit tricky.
-Read on for the gory details.
+The port numbers on the diagram are the same for Docker on Linux.

 # Setting up the docker-compose volumes, configs, and network